 - a new lending facility from the Bank of England to help support liquidity among larger firms, helping them bridge coronavirus disruption to their cash flows through loans;

-- flexibility for the settlement of outstanding tax liabilities through the HMRC Time To Pay Scheme;
+- flexibility for the settlement of outstanding tax liabilities through the HMRC Time To Pay Scheme and VAT deferral;

 - support for self-employed individuals who, if eligible, may claim a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month for 3 months (capped at £7,500).
-An extension to the scheme in August 2020 will see a second grant become available worth 70% of the average monthly trading profits for 3 months up to a cap of £6,570;
+An extension to the scheme in August 2020 made available a second grant worth 70% of the average monthly trading profits for 3 months up to a cap of £6,570 and a further extension was announced on 24th September, which will provide two grants to be paid in two lump sum instalments, each covering a three month period, extending the period covered by the scheme up to the end of April 2021;

-- a recently announced £1.25bn fund designed to protect firms driving innovation in the UK, including a £500m Future Fund for high-growth companies and £750m for R&D companies;
+- a £1.25bn fund designed to protect firms driving innovation in the UK, including a £500m Future Fund for high-growth companies and £750m for R&D companies;

-- in Wales only, the establishment of an Economic Resilience Fund to provide grants of £10,000 for micro-businesses employing up to 9 people (including self-employed employing staff), and up to £100,000 for small to medium-sized firms with between 10 and 249 employees, plus support for larger Welsh companies of critical social and economic importance to Wales.
+- in Wales only, the establishment of an Economic Resilience Fund, Phases 1 and 2 of which provided grants of £10,000 for micro-businesses employing up to 9 people (including self-employed employing staff), and up to £100,000 for small to medium-sized firms with between 10 and 249 employees, plus support for larger Welsh companies of critical social and economic importance to Wales.
+Phase 3, announced on 29th September 2020, will make a further £140m available to Welsh businesses, with £20m of that total being ring-fenced to support tourism and hospitality businesses and a further £80m being targeted at businesses impacted by local lockdown restrictions.
 The £100m COVID-19 Wales Business Loan Scheme announced by the Welsh government and the Development Bank of Wales is now fully subscribed;

 - a £750m package of support for frontline charities in the UK.